History of cities: Mediterranean and Mesopotamia

-The earliest known city is Çatalhöyük, a settlement of some 10,000 people in southern Anatolia that existed from approximately 7400 BCE to 5200 BCE.
+The earliest known proto-cities include Jericho and Çatalhöyük, a settlement in southern Anatolia that existed from approximately 7400 BCE to 5600 BCE whose earlier East Mound may have accommodated a population of 600-800 by 6700 BCE, and possibly several thousands at a later date.
 Hunting, agriculture and animal domestication all played a role in the society of Çatalhöyük.

 Eridu was one of the earliest cities (5400 BCE – 600 BCE), and located in southern modern day Iraq.

-Ancient Mesopotamia, the area of the Tigris and Euphrates within modern day Iraq and Syria, was home to numerous cities by the third millennium BCE.
+Mesopotamia, the area of the Tigris and Euphrates within modern day Iraq and Syria, was home to numerous cities by the third millennium BCE.
 These cities formed the basis of the Sumerian and subsequent cultures.
 Cities such as Jericho, Uruk, Ur, Nineveh, and Babylon, made legendary by the Bible, have been located and excavated, while others such as Damascus and Jerusalem have been continuously populated.

-The Phoenician trading empire, flourishing around the turn of the first millennium BC, encompassed numerous cities extending from Tyre, Cydon, and Byblos, across the Mediterranean to Carthage (in modern Tunisia) and Cádiz (in modern Spain).
+The Phoenician trading empire, flourishing around the turn of the first millennium BC, encompassed numerous cities extending from Tyre, Sidon, and Byblos, across the Mediterranean to Carthage (in modern Tunisia) and Cádiz (in modern Spain).
 The name of Melqart, an important Phoenician deity, comes from M-L-K and Q-R-T, meaning "king" and "city".

 Beginning in the early first millennium, independent city-states in Greece began to flourish, evolving the notion of citizenship, becoming in the process the archetype of the free city, the polis.
 The agora, meaning "gathering place" or "assembly", was the center of athletic, artistic, spiritual and political life of the polis.
 These Greek city-states reached great levels of prosperity that resulted in an unprecedented cultural boom, that of classical Greece, expressed in architecture, drama, science, mathematics and philosophy, and nurtured in Athens under a democratic government.
 The Greek Hippodamus of Miletus (c.
 407 BCE) has been dubbed the "Father of City Planning" for his design of Miletus; the Hippodamian, or grid plan, was the basis for subsequent Greek and Roman cities.
 In the 4th century BCE, Alexander the Great commissioned Dinocrates of Rhodes to lay out his new city of Alexandria, the grandest example of idealized urban planning of the ancient Mediterranean world, where the city's regularity was facilitated by its level site near a mouth of the Nile.

 The rise of Rome again shifted the locus of political power, resulting in economic and demographic gain for the city of Rome itself, and a new political regime in the form of the Roman Empire.
 Rome founded many cities (coloniae), characteristically imposing a grid pattern made of north–south cardines and east–west decumani.
 The intersection of the cardo maximus and the decumanus maximus marked the origin of the city grid.
 Following these standard plans, Rome founded hundreds of cities and exerted substantial influence toward urbanizing the Mediterranean.
 In the process, Rome developed sanitation, public housing, public buildings and the forum.
 In the late Roman Empire political power was increasingly held by bishops of the Christian Church.